nimitvijayvargee/zenithkb/README.md

 # Zenith
 Zenith is a 75% (+ numpad!) wireless keyboard designed mainly for portability and ease of use.
 Based around the NRF52840, it works on ZMK firmware.
+I made Zenith after realizing that you can embed magnets into 3D prints, and my first thought was "How do I put this in a keyboard?".
+I created a few small sketchups to conceal the screws and highlight the main design, while staying sleek and practical for most stuff.
+I also made a few keyboards before, but never made one wireless because of complexity.
+This time, I decided to jam pack as many features I could think of, and here is where I ended up!
+Features include RGB Matrix (per-key), optional split spacebar, 2 encoders, optional OLED, Wireless + 4000mAh battery (30+ hours I hope!), and hotswap!
 ## Hardware
 Zenith's core hardware is straightforward.
 I'd categorize the hardware into 3 sections.
 - The main matrix is where the actual key-scan occurs.
 Due to the Pro micro's low GPIO count, two shift registers are connected to the columns.
 The rows are on the main board itself.
 This is a standard COL2ROW layout :)